Franklin's lost expedition: Wreck searches (1997–2013)

 In 1997, a "Franklin 150" expedition was mounted by the Canadian film company Eco-Nova to use sonar to investigate more of the priority magnetic targets found in 1992.
-The senior archaeologist was Robert Grenier, assisted by Margaret Bertulli, and Woodman again acted as expedition historian and search coordinator.
+The senior archaeologist was Robert Grenier (archaeologist), assisted by Margaret Bertulli, and Woodman again acted as expedition historian and search coordinator.
 Operations were conducted from the Canadian Coast Guard icebreaker Laurier.
 Approximately 40 km2 were surveyed, without result, near Kirkwall Island.
 When detached parties found Franklin relics – primarily copper sheeting and small items – on the beaches of islets to the north of O'Reilly Island the search was diverted to that area, but poor weather prevented significant survey work before the expedition ended.
 A documentary, Oceans of Mystery: Search for the Lost Fleet, was produced by Eco-Nova about this expedition.

 Three expeditions were mounted by Woodman to continue the magnetometer mapping of the proposed wreck sites: a privately sponsored expedition in 2001, and the Irish-Canadian Franklin Search Expeditions of 2002 and 2004.
 These made use of sled-drawn magnetometers working on the sea ice and completed the unfinished survey of the northern (Kirkwall Island) search area in 2001, and the entire southern O'Reilly Island area in 2002 and 2004.
 All of the high-priority magnetic targets were identified by sonar through the ice as geological in origin.
 In 2002 and 2004, small Franklin artefacts and characteristic explorer tent sites were found on a small islet northeast of O'Reilly Island during shore searches.

-In August 2008, a new search was announced, to be led by Robert Grenier, a senior archaeologist with Parks Canada.
+In August 2008 a new search by Parks Canada was announced, to be led by Grenier.
 This search hoped to take advantage of the improved ice conditions, using side-scan sonar from a boat in open water.
 Grenier also hoped to draw from newly published Inuit testimony collected by oral historian Dorothy Harley Eber.
-Some of Eber's informants have placed the location of one of Franklin's ships in the vicinity of the Royal Geographical Society Island, an area not searched by previous expeditions.
-The search was to also include local Inuit historian Louie Kamookak, who has found other significant remains of the expedition and would represent the indigenous culture.
+Some of Eber's informants placed the location of one of Franklin's ships in the vicinity of the Royal Geographical Society Island, an area not searched by previous expeditions.
+The search was to also include local Inuk historian Louie Kamookak, who had found other significant remains of the expedition and would represent the indigenous culture.